samaea/AzureDevOpsAppService/readme.md

 4. Upon completion of the build, view the release pipeline and perform the approval process, identical to what was done in Task 7.

-5. Once the release was successful, navigating back to the App Service URL to view the change.
+5. Once the release was successful, navigate back to the App Service URL to view the latest change.

 6. Well done!